Josh-XT/AGiXT/docs/README.md

 3. Run the following Docker command in the folder with your `.env` file:

 ```
-docker compose up -d --build
+docker compose up -d
 ```

 4. Access the web interface at http://localhost

 ### Running a Mac?

-You'll need to run `docker-compose` to build if the command above does not work.
+You'll need to run `docker compose` to build if the command above does not work.

 ```
-docker-compose -f docker-compose-mac.yml up -d --build
+docker compose -f docker-compose-mac.yml up -d
 ```

 ### Not using OpenAI?
 No problem!